DenisKaizer/GDR/README.md

 # Smart contracts

 ## [GDRToken](https://github.com/DenisKaizer/GDR/blob/master/contracts/GDR.sol)
-ERC20 mintable token with additional overridings to create a  possibility to issue a dividends in form of a HyperionWattCoin
+ERC20 mintable token with additional overridings to create a  possibility to issue a dividends in form of a GDR Token

 Token | Parameters
 ------------ | -------------